 Immune-mediated thrombocytopenia (IMT) is a condition in which the body’s immune system attacks and destroys blood platelets.
 Without platelets, blood cannot clot effectively, leading to internal or external bleeding.
 This can cause anemia, and is dangerous in times of injury or surgery.
 IMT can be a primary condition or it can be caused by another illness (including cancer, certain tick-transmitted diseases as well as some viral and bacterial infections).
 IMT generally responds to treatment, but it can be fatal.
 Relapses are common.

 OverviewIMT is an autoimmune disease.
 Autoimmune diseases result when the body’s immune system does not recognize itself.
 In these cases, cells that normally attack invading viruses and bacteria begin attacking the body’s own cells, causing damage.

-dogs and cats with IMT, the body’s platelets are attacked and destroyed, resulting in reduced numbers of platelets in the blood vessels.
+In dogs and cats with IMT, the body’s platelets are attacked and destroyed, resulting in reduced numbers of platelets in the blood vessels.
 Platelets (also called thrombocytes) are cells that are needed to form blood clots and repair damaged blood vessels.
 Thrombocytopenia occurs when there are too few platelets in the blood.

 Adequate numbers of platelets are essential for survival.
 Platelets help repair obvious injuries, such as open wounds, as well as microscopic injuries that occur in day-to-day life.
 If platelet numbers are too low, uncontrolled bleeding can occur.
 If treatment is unsuccessful, the patient can bleed to death.

-cats.
+IMT can be a primary condition or it can be caused by another illness or event.
+The underlying cause of primary IMT is rarely determined.
+Female dogs are more likely to be diagnosed with IMT, but there is no corresponding gender predisposition in cats.
 Secondary IMT can be associated with certain cancers (including lymphoma); exposure to certain drugs (including some antibiotics); tick-transmitted diseases (such as ehrlichiosis, babesiosis, and anaplasmosis); and some viral and bacterial infections, including canine distemper virus in dogs and feline leukemia (FeLV) and feline immunodeficiency virus (FIV, or feline AIDS) in cats.